zkstewart/BINge/README.md

 The external programs can be installed through the bioconda channel, or you may opt to install them yourself by following any instructions detailed at the provided websites.

+See the [Installing BINge wiki page](https://github.com/zkstewart/BINge/wiki/Installing-BINge) for more information.

 # How to use BINge
 On the command line, you can always ask BINge.py to provide help information for its submodules by doing: